DUYLANG1/PortfolioProjects/README.md

 # PortfolioProjects
-I praticed some basic portfolioProjects that is listed by Alex The Analyst.
-I followed and stepped in it.
-Hope someday it will pay.
+Where I stored some portfolio Projects, I also attached data files with similar names to progress, some too large and can't be uploaded.